European Patent Applications (ex-PCT)

 By filing a single patent application stemming from the international PCT application, all of these countries that were signatories at the time of filing your international patent application can be covered simultaneously.

-The European patent attorneys of Albright Patents LLP have many years of experience successfully prosecuting patent applications before the European Patent Office ("EPO").
+The European patent attorneys of Albright IP have many years of experience successfully prosecuting patent applications before the European Patent Office ("EPO").
 We can cost-effectively and proactively represent you before the EPO, guiding you with clear and straightforward advice every step of the way.

 European Patent Filing